aj-michael/gcc/README.md

     usage: minijavac <command> [<args>]

-    The most commonly used minijavac commands are: lex         Lexical analysis of Minijava program
+    The most commonly used minijavac commands are: generate    Generate bytecode for Minijava programs
+        lex         Lexical analysis of Minijava program
         parse       Parse Minijava program
         typecheck   Typecheck Minijava program

     See 'minijavac help <command>' for more information on a specific command.

+Minijavac requires Java 1.5 or later to run.